Kozai mechanism: Solar System

 The mechanism has been invoked in searches for Planet Nine, a hypothetical planet orbiting the Sun far beyond the orbit of Neptune.

 A number of moons have been found to be in the Lidov–Kozai resonance with their planet, including Jupiter's Carpo and Euporie, Saturn's Kiviuq and Ijiraq, Uranus's Margaret, and Neptune's Sao and Neso.

 Some sources identify the Soviet space probe Luna 3 as the first example of an artificial satellite undergoing Lidov–Kozai oscillations.
 Launched in 1959 into a highly inclined, eccentric, geocentric orbit, it was the first mission to photograph the far side of the Moon.
 It burned in the Earth's atmosphere after completing eleven revolutions.
 However, according to Gkolias et al..
 (2016) a different mechanism must have driven the decay of the probe's orbit since the Lidov–Kozai oscillations would have been thwarted by effects of the Earth's oblateness.

 Extrasolar planets

-The von Zeipel-Lidov–Kozai mechanism, in combination with tidal friction, is able to produce Hot Jupiters, which are gas giant exoplanets orbiting their stars on tight orbits.
+The von Zeipel–Lidov–Kozai mechanism, in combination with tidal friction, is able to produce Hot Jupiters, which are gas giant exoplanets orbiting their stars on tight orbits.
 The high eccentricity of the planet HD 80606 b in the HD 80606/80607 system is likely due to the Kozai mechanism.
+KELT-19 Ab is likely to have the evidence of Kozai mechanism due to primordial misalignments between the planetary orbital axis and stellar spin axis with its orbit flipped.